laravel/docs/billing.md

 The first argument passed to the `newSubscription` method should be the name of the subscription.
 If your application only offers a single subscription, you might call this `main` or `primary`.
 The second argument is the specific Stripe / Braintree plan the user is subscribing to.
 This value should correspond to the plan's identifier in Stripe or Braintree.

 The `create` method will begin the subscription as well as update your database with the customer ID and other relevant billing information.
+Additionally, the create method takes a Stripe token as argument.
+This token is generated for you by Stripe using the input field details.
+The [Stripe documenataion page](https://stripe.com/docs/elements#create-token) explains further with code sample.

 #### Additional User Details